 The effective income tax rate as a percentage of income before income taxes was 36.9% and 26.7% in the third quarter 2019 and 2018, respectively.
 The effective tax rate includes a discrete tax provision of 5.9% for the third quarter of 2019 related to settlement of a tax audit in a foreign jurisdiction and is net of a discrete tax benefit of (0.6%) for the third quarter of 2018 related to the recognition of excess tax benefits for share-based payment awards.
-For the nine months ended September 30, 2019 and 2018, the effective income tax rate as a percentage of income before income taxes was 31.1% and 26.8%, respectively.
-For the nine-month period ended September 30, 2019 the effective rate includes a discrete tax provision of 2.2% related to settlement of a tax audit in a foreign jurisdiction and for nine-month periods ended September 30, 2019 and 2018, the effective rate is net of a discrete tax benefit of (0.7%) and (1.1%), respectively, related primarily to the recognition of excess tax benefits for share-based payment awards
+For the nine months ended September 30, 2019 and 2018, the effective rate includes a discrete tax provision of 2.2% related to settlement of a tax audit in a foreign jurisdiction and is net of jurisdiction and for nine-month periods ended September 30, 2019 and 2018, the effective rate includes a discrete tax provision of 2.2% related to settlement of a tax audit in a foreign jurisdiction and for nine-month periods ended September 30, 2019 and 2018, the effective rate is net of a discrete tax benefit of (0.7%) and (1.1%), respectively, related primarily to the recognition of excess tax benefits for share-based payment awards

 The effective rate before discrete items varies from the statutory rate primarily due to differences in state taxes, the impact of international tax provisions in the US, the difference in foreign tax rates and the mix of foreign and domestic income.
-The increase in the effective income tax rate as a percentage of income before income taxes from third quarter 2018 to 2019 is a result of limited deductibility of Executive Compensation and Global Intangible Low-Taxed Income, both of which are ongoing provisions of the Tax Cuts and Jobs Act that was enacted on December 22, 2017.
+The increase in the effective income tax rate as a percentage of income before income taxes from third quarter 2018 to 2019 is a result of limited deductibility of Executive Compensation and Global Intangible Low-Taxed Income, both of which are on-going provisions of the Tax Cuts and Jobs Act that was enacted on December 22, 2017.